brikis98/yevgeniy-brikman-homepage/_posts/2019-09-17-the-divide.md

 - **Hunger is not a problem of lack, but of distribution.** Globally, we produce more than enough food to feed every single person, and yet, billions of people around the world go hungry every single day.

-- **Hunger is worse due to forced wage labor.** Hickel claims that many poor countries were forced to switch from a happy, peaceful, natural agrarian or hunter gather lifestyle to a the misery of wage labor, and this is a big cause of increased hunger rates.
+- **Hunger is worse due to forced wage labor.** Hickel claims that many poor countries were forced to switch from a happy, peaceful, natural agrarian or hunter gather lifestyle to the misery of wage labor, and this is a big cause of increased hunger rates.

 - **(My take) The first item seems true, but the second is questionable.**

     - The point about distribution seems unquestionably, and depressingly, true.
-    - However, I'm not sure I buy the second point about the "happy peaceful native living an easy life of plenty" narrative.
+    - However, I'm not sure if I buy the second point about the "happy peaceful native living an easy life of plenty" narrative.
     - It's easy to idealize those societies, but didn't they have short life spans, high child mortality, and massive violence?
     - Moreover, earlier political and economic systems could be just as brutal, if not more, as anything we have today—e.g., Hickel romanticizes Feudalism in one part of the book, which seems absurd.